nichsedge/digital-garden/content/Read/Goodreads/Three Scientists and Their Gods Looking for Meaning in an Age of Information.md

 ---
-title: "Three Scientists and Their Gods: Looking for Meaning in an Age of Information"
+title: 'Three Scientists and Their Gods: Looking for Meaning in an Age of Information'
-author: "Robert Wright"
+author: Robert Wright
-date: "2023/01/04"
+date: '2023-01-04'
+tags:
+- book
 ---

 # Three Scientists and Their Gods: Looking for Meaning in an Age of Information